-- Do not specify directories that include symbolic link or multibyte characters when specifying the data storage destination or backup data storage destination. - In the instance that is created using WebAdmin, the locale of the character set to be used in the database, and the locale of the collating sequence, are fixed using C. - For enhanced security, WebAdmin encrypts the superuser password using SCRAM-SHA-256 authentication for all FUJITSU Enterprise Postgres 10 or later instances.
-The client/driver must therefore support SCRAM-SHA-256 authentication if they need to connect to FUJITSU Enterprise Postgres 10 or later instances created by WebAdmin with superuser credentials. - Host name and Operating system credential (Operating system user name and password) should not contain hazardous characters.
-Refer to "Appendix C WebAdmin Disallow User Inputs Containing Hazardous Characters". - 4.
+- Do not specify directories that include symbolic link or multibyte characters when specifying the data storage destination or backup data storage destination. - In the instance that is created using WebAdmin, the locale of the character set to be used in the database, and the locale of the collating sequence, are fixed using C. - For enhanced security, WebAdmin encrypts the superuser password using SCRAM-SHA-256 authentication for all FUJITSU Enterprise Postgres 10 instances.
+The client/driver must therefore support SCRAM-SHA-256 authentication if they need to connect to FUJITSU Enterprise Postgres 10 instances created by WebAdmin with superuser credentials. - 4.
 Click v to create the instance.